Stephen-Schuster/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](failure2.png)

 The bug was that the code did not check to make sure that there was no space between the `]` and `(`.
-The symptom of this was that it would count things as links if there was stuff between a set of brackets and a `(`.
+The symptom of this was that it would count things as links if there was stuff between a set of brackets and a `(`, which it shouldn't.
 To combat this we checked to make sure that the character richt after the `]` was a `(` before we added each link.

 # Code Change 3